DoubleCouponDay/Chunkus/README.md

 `!p/!params [chunksize] [threshold]` eg. `!params 2 50`
 You should receive a confirmation message telling you what you set the parameters to

+Set Algorithm: Sets which algorithm is used for shape identification
+    Currently only values of 0 and 1 are supported Value 0 means linked-list aggregation algorithm
-`!algo/!set_algorithm [algorithm_num]` eg. `!algo 0`
+    Value 1 means image-sweep algorithm `!algo/!set_algorithm [algorithm_num]` eg. `!algo 0`
+You should receive a confirmation message telling you which algorithm number you set it to

 # Package manager